Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIToolkit.md

-#Office UI toolkit
+#Design Office 365 web apps and Office and SharePoint Add-ins

 **Last modified:** August 31, 2015

 ***Applies to:** Office 365 | Office Add-ins | SharePoint Add-ins*

 Are you ready to build your first Office-powered web app or add-in, and wondering how can you make it look like Office?
-The Office UI toolkit has key plug-and-play components that will make it easy to create web experiences that connect to and integrate with Office.
+The Office UI toolkit has key plug-and-play components that will make it easy to create web experiences that connect to and integrate with Office, including [Office UI Fabric](https://github.com/OfficeDev/office-UI-Fabric) and [Office JavaScript controls](https://msdn.microsoft.com/en-us/office/office365/howto/javascript-controls).

 **Note:** Although we encourage you to adopt the Office UI toolkit, you are also welcome to use any other framework.
 In fact, the toolkit is designed to be used with other popular frameworks, like Bootstrap.